Nynuphar/IDEAL-doc/docs/source/interface.rst

 Study
 *********

-The Study section contains the information which belongs to a Study:
+The Study section contains the information which belongs to a study:

 Studies
 =========